The RN Triage group will “Do the ACT-FAST to assess criteria for activation; if ambiguous, call more and activate less”.

 Of course, if you review the form and the patient meets criteria, just activate a code stroke.

-If they clearly do not meet criteria, then don’t activate, no need for a call.
+If they clearly do not meet criteria, then don’t activate.

 1) activate a code stroke